 Euxoa choris (Harvey, 1876)

 This species can usually be identified despite the variation in prominence of the transverse lines by its summer flight period, relatively large size for the genus, and the combination of even gray-tan color, black basal dash, and limited black markings that includes an oval or diamond-shaped orbicular spot.
 The postmedial line, when evident, is single rather than double as in many other brown Euxoa species.
 It is most similar to Euxoa messoria which usually flies slightly later in the year.
 Poorly marked specimens resemble the uncommon species Euxoa permixta.
-This species is slightly smaller with relatively shorter wings, appears gray rather than tan, and has darker hindwings.
+This species is slightly smaller with relatively shorter forewings, appears gray rather than tan, and has darker hindwings.
 Its postmedial line is scalloped rather than toothed as in E. choris, and bends sharply near the costal margin rather than curving smoothly around the reniform spot.

 Euxoa is a very large genus with many similar species, many of which are also quite variable.
 The genus is defined by a saccular extension of the valves in males and sclerotized plates on the dorsal and ventral ductus bursae in females.
 The genus was revised by Lafontaine (1987) in the Moths of North America series and is divided into eight subgenera based on structural characters.
 These moths are amongst the most difficult to identify.
 Even though the forewing color and strength of various markings can vary significantly in some of the species, the shape of the lines and spots and the color of the hindwings (often different in the sexes) are more constant.
 The habitat and flight period are also important in helping to narrow the possibilities.